 Our manufacturing model consists of domestic semiconductor wafer fabrication assembly and test capabilities coupled with domestic and international external foundry and assembly and test partners.
-We operate semiconductor fabrication facilities at our Lowell, Massachusetts headquarters and in Ann Arbor, Michigan.
+We operate semiconductor fabrication facilities at our Lowell, Massachusetts headquarters, and in our Ann Arbor, Michigan, and Limeil-Brévannes, France locations.
 Certain of our facilities have achieved certification to the IATF16949 automotive standard, the AS9100D aerospace standard, the ISO9001 international quality standard, the ISO14001 environmental management standard and the ANSI/ESD S20.20:2014 standard.
 We manufacture compound semiconductors including GaAs, GaN and InP.
 We have been accredited by the United States Department of Defense with "Trusted Foundry" status, a designation conferred on microelectronics vendors exhibiting the highest levels of process integrity and protection.
-In the I&D markets, a domestic fabrication facility may be a requirement to be a strategic supplier, and we believe our status as a Trusted Foundry offers us further competitive differentiation.
+In the I&D markets, a domestic fabrication facility may be a requirement to be a strategic supplier, and we believe our status as a Trusted Foundry offers us a further competitive advantage.

-We also utilize external semiconductor foundries to access additional process technologies and provide additional capacity.
-We believe that our ability to utilize a broad array of internal proprietary process technologies and commercially available foundry technologies allows us to select the most appropriate technology to solve our customers' needs.
-We believe that this strategy provides us with dependable supply, control over quality, reduced capital investment requirements, faster time to market and additional outsourced capacity when needed.
-In addition, the experience base cultivated through the continued operation of our internal fabrication lines provides us with the expertise to better manage our external foundry suppliers.
+We also utilize external semiconductor foundries to access additional process technologies and capacity.
+In aggregate, we utilize a broad array of internal, proprietary process technologies and commercially available foundry technologies, which allows us to select the most appropriate technology to solve our customers' needs.
+This strategy is intended to provide us with dependable supply, control over quality, reduced capital investment requirements, faster time to market and additional outsourced capacity when needed.
+In addition, the know-how developed through the continued operation of our internal fabrication lines provides us with the expertise to better manage our external foundry suppliers.